franciskoinno/whisky_analysis/README.md

 # whisky_analysis
 A data analyst project for whisky.
 Using python to extract data and do Hypothesis Testing.
 Visualize data by python maltplotlib and Tableau.
-Aim to get insight from the data.
+Aim to get insight from the dataset.<br>
+2,2k+ Scotch Whisky Reviews dataset (https://www.kaggle.com/datasets/koki25ando/22000-scotch-whisky-reviews)

 ## Goals
 1. Find people usually like which flavor in whisky.